 The Homeownership Program focus is financial education first.
 With financial wellness you can achieve homeownership, invest in the future and build a healthy nation and people to better control their own destiny.
 Achieving homeownership can be a complex process and the Homeownership Program is here to assist.

-A house isn’t something you should consider buying unless you have a stable income source that can be verified by the lender for a minimum of two years.
-Lenders also like to know the income will continue for at least three years into the future.
-In many cases, lenders also consider whether you are employed in a job with consistent income that does not change much month-to-month.
-You need to be able to manage your expenses responsibly and make sure you’ve learned to manage any ongoing ‘money problems’ which prevent you from paying your bills on time.
+Homeownership is a large investment and an endeavor you should not take lightly.
+A stable income source that can be verified by the lender for a minimum of two years is essential.
+Lenders also like to be reassured that income will continue for at least three years into the future.
+In many cases, lenders also consider employment history with consistent income.
+It is imperative that financial responsibility be a top priority including the ability to manage expenses responsibly and ensure individuals have the ability to manage any possible ongoing financial issues which prevent you from paying your bills in a timely manner.

-Becoming a homeowner takes money and you need to start saving to cover the costs.
-When you purchase a home you’ll need to funds for the down payment (a percentage of the purchase price) and closing costs (the bank fees to complete the transaction.
+Becoming a homeowner takes money and it is vital individuals begin saving to cover the costs.
+When you purchase a home you’ll need funds for the down payment (a percentage of the purchase price) and closing costs (the bank fees to complete the transaction).
 The amount you need to save will depend on the price of the home, required down payment, and fees charged by the lender.

-You don’t have to be Mr. or Ms. Handyman, but it’s important to be able to take on the responsibility of fixing things yourself.
+You don’t have to be an expert Handyman, but it’s important to be able to take on the responsibility of fixing things yourself.
 You are the one responsible for replacing appliances and fixing any repairs the house might need.
-You won’t be able call up the landlord to take care of things.
-You either have to fix them yourself, or pay for them to be replaced or repaired.
+This is how homeownership differs from renting, you won’t be able call up the landlord to take care of things.
+Repairs are the sole responsibility of the homeowner where you would have to fix them yourself, or contract them out and pay out of pocket for them to be replaced or repaired.

-If you stop paying your rent, the landlord will eventually evict you.
-Similarly, a bank will foreclose on your home if you stop paying your mortgage.
+When individuals stop paying rent, the landlord has the option to evict renters.
+Similarly, a bank will trigger a foreclosure on your home, meaning if you stop paying your mortgage the bank takes possession of the home.
 Unfortunately, a foreclosure can be a devastating hit on your credit report.
 A mortgage payment is a long-term commitment.
 Make sure you’re ready to prioritize the mortgage payment before all other expenses.